EmmanuelDemey/trainings-v2/training/chapters/node/03_events.md

 - Always clean up listeners to avoid **memory leaks**
 - Limit the number of listeners (`setMaxListeners` is a warning, not a hard wall)
 - Prefer a dedicated module for the application-wide event bus

+---

+# Hands-on

+## Workshop 3 - Events
+- Build a domain `EventEmitter` (e.g. `order:created`, `order:paid`) with a typed payload
+- Handle the `error` event and clean up listeners with `once` / `off`
+- Implement the same throttled-tick logic with EventEmitter, then with RxJS, and compare